ecleodominique/ecleodominique/README.md

 # Hey there!👋 I'm Dominique Ecleo

 I am a data enthusiast and analyst with experience in process analysis and improvement as a formerly Process Technical Engineer.
+- 🔭 I’m currently working on a project related to greenhouse gas emissions in the Philippines.
+- 🚀 I'm planning to delve more into statistical analysis and machine learning.
+- 😄 Pronouns: She/Her
+- ⚡ Fun fact: I enjoy singing, reading great books and manga, diving into anime, exploring new places, and seeking thrilling adventures within budget constraints.
 ## Find me around the web 🌎:
 - Learn more about me in my <a href="https://ecleodominique.github.io/">portfolio website</a> 🖥
 - Connect with me on <a href="https://www.linkedin.com/in/ecleodominique/">LinkedIn</a> 💼